Are you thinking about suicide?

 Having Suicidal Thoughts?

 Our team at Here Tomorrow can help you.
-More on that later, because we understand your fear in reaching out right now.

 Do thoughts of suicide mean, “I’m crazy?”